sgrif/diesel.rs-website/src/guides/getting-started.md

 :::

 You also can use [`cargo-binstall`](https://github.com/cargo-bins/cargo-binstall) for this.
-To install diesel cli with `cargo binstall` run the following command:
+To install the Diesel CLI with `cargo binstall`, run the following command:

 ::: code-block